numfocus/gsoc/2016/proposals/chris-medrela.md

 - This view lets the Discussion Leader customize emails:
 ![discussion-session-detailed-v2-mail](https://cloud.githubusercontent.com/assets/1645996/13904138/b115dd9e-ee96-11e5-8adf-7a1a383ed9a8.png)

+- The emails Amy sends are send in the name of the Trainer, so if somebody replies, the response will land in the Trainer mailbox.

 - At this moment, trainees can register for Checkout Session.

 - After the Checkout Session, the Examiner indicates in Amy who has passed and who has failed (the interface would be similar to the detailed view of Discussion Session).
 Amy mails the Trainees with instructions on what to do next.